 Pupils learn how to think in different ways to suit a wide variety of creative, competitive, co-operative and challenging activities.
 They learn how to plan, perform and evaluate actions, ideas and performances to improve their aptitudes, abilities, preferences and make choices about how to get involved in lifelong physical activity.

-* Develop pupil’s self-confidence and ability to manage their bodies in games, gymnastic and dance activities and swimming in Key Stage 2.
+- Develop pupil’s self-confidence and ability to manage their bodies in games, gymnastic and dance activities and swimming in Key Stage 2.

 Key Stage 2